StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### Random bucketing (since v3.1)

-StarRocks distributes the data in a partition randomly across all bucketss.
-It is suitable for scenarios with relatively small data sizes and relatively low requirement for query performance.
+StarRocks distributes the data in a partition randomly across all buckets.
+It is suitable for scenarios with small data sizes and relatively low requirement for query performance.
 If you do not set a bucketing method, StarRocks uses random bucketing by default and automatically sets the number of buckets.

-However, note that if you are querying massive amounts of data and frequently using certain columns in the filtering condition, the query performance provided by Random Bucketing may not be optimal.
+However, note that if you querymassive amounts of data and frequently use certain columns in the filtering condition, the query performance provided by random bucketing may not be optimal.
 In such scenarios, it is recommended to use [hash bucketing](#hash-bucketing).
-When querying with these columns in the filtering condition, you only need to scan and compute data in a small number of buckets that the query involves, which can significantly improve query performance.
+When querying with these columns in the filtering condition, only data in a small number of buckets that the query hits need to be scanned and computed, which can significantly improve query performance.

 **Precautions**

-- You can only use random bucketing to create a Depulicate Key table.
+- You can only use random bucketing to create a Duplicate Key table.
 - You can not specify a table bucketed randomly to belong to a [Colocation Group](../using_starrocks/Colocate_join.md).
 - [Spark Load](../loading/SparkLoad.md) can not be used to load data into tables bucketed randomly.

-In the following example, a table `site_access1` is created by using random bucketing, and the system automatically sets the number of buckets.

-In the following CREATE TABLE example, the `DISTRIBUTED BY xxx` statement is not used, so StarRocks uses random bucketing by default, and utomatically the number of buckets.
+In the following CREATE TABLE example, the `DISTRIBUTED BY xxx` statement is not used, so StarRocks uses random bucketing by default, and automatically sets the number of buckets.

 ```SQL
 CREATE TABLE site_access1(